 On March 18, 2021, in response to our lawsuit, HHS issued a one-year stay of the effective date of the Sunset Rule, which extension was later further extended until September 22, 2022.
 On October 29, 2021, HHS issued a notice of proposed rulemaking to repeal or withdraw the Sunset Rule.

-On May 27, 2002, HHS announced that it is withdrawing the Sunset Rule.
-The Sunset Rule’s withdrawal will be effective on July 26, 2022.
+On May 27, 2002, HHS announced that it was withdrawing the Sunset Rule.
+The Sunset Rule’s withdrawal went into effect on July 26, 2022.